App Logo

 What about non-resident investors

-Non-residents can successfully apply for mortgages in Dubai to purchase property in designated freehold areas.
+Non-residents can successfully apply for Dubai non-resident mortgages to purchase property in designated Dubai freehold property areas.
 However, the conditions are stricter.
-While the process is similar, non-residents should expect a higher down payment requirement, often between 40-50% of the property's value.
+While the process is similar, non-residents should expect a higher down payment requirement in 2025, often between 40-50% of the property's value.
 Each bank maintains a list of eligible countries, and applicants must be a citizen of one of them to qualify.

 The Mortgage Application Process Explained

-Navigating the mortgage process can be broken down into a few clear steps, from initial assessment to finalizing the purchase.
+Navigating the mortgage process can be broken down into a few clear steps, from initial assessment to finalizing the purchase of your property.

-1. Get a Pre-Approval Letter: This is the most crucial first step.
-A pre-approval letter is a document from a lender stating the maximum amount they are willing to lend you.
+1. Get a Pre-Approval Letter: Securing mortgage pre-approval in Dubai is the most crucial first step.
+A pre-approval letter from a lender states the maximum amount they are willing to lend you.
 It confirms your budget to sellers and real estate agents, strengthening your negotiating position.
 This document is typically valid for 60 to 90 days.

 2. Find the Right Property: With your budget confirmed, you can begin your property search with a real estate agent.
 The pre-approval gives you ample time to find a home that meets your financial and personal requirements.